Oblad, Magyar lead UNLV over Vanderbilt 34-10

-Vanderbilt (1-5) couldn’t generate much after its first drive of the game against the Rebels.
+Vanderbilt (1-5) couldn’t generate much after their first drive of the game against the Rebels.
 The Rebels scored on their first four drives of the first half, with the three drives that resulted in touchdowns all going in excess of 70 yards.

 “For us, it’s been explosive plays given up, man, that’s really let games sort of get away,” Vanderbilt coach Derek Mason said.
 “I thought second half, defense played harder, a little better.
 We had our fair share of opportunities, but didn’t capitalize on any of them.
 You know, then games start to get away.”